rmello4d/TheSustainableDeveloper/understanding_the_beast.md

 At this point of the chapter, If you are a developer and I did not pass your bullshiting test, you are already getting another book.

+Their apparently lazyness hides a deep love to automate everything around them.
+How to do things faster and with less effort is always in the back of their minds.
+Afterall, extra time is key on getting even geekier.

 Developers build muscle mass in the brain for logical processing.
 They can step over pain, stress and hold a considerable amount of information at same time.
 They eat opposite ideas for breakfast.

 They are mental beasts, often with a geek sweetness and fragile face.